 What Are the Job Responsibilities for a Nurse's Aide?

 Explore the career requirements for a nurse's aide.
 Get the facts about training requirements, salary, job duties and employment outlook to determine if this is the right career for you.
-Schools offering Nursing degrees can also be found in these popular choices.

 |Training Required||Nurse's aide training program|

 |Key Responsibilities||Bathe and clothe patients; take vital signs; serve meals; transfer patients to other rooms|